Ouranosinc/pavics-sdi/docs/source/processes/basic_climate.rst

 Basic climate data analysis
 ===========================

+The following processes concern basic climate data analysis, methods for formatting data to examine a specific region or time interval.

-Spatial subsetting and regridding is a method of deriving a new set of data from another set of data using interpolation techniques to generate different spatial or temporal resolutions.
+Spatial subsetting and regridding are methods of deriving a new set of data from another set of data using interpolation techniques to generate different spatial or temporal resolutions.

 For more information on these processes, see the `NCAR description of regridding page <https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/regridding-overview>`_.